javelinnnn/team-4-FEengers/README.md

 ## Introduction

-_This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._

-## How to prepare the repo based on the template

-_Remove this section before the first commit to the repository_

-1. Clone this repo by using the `git clone` functionality.
-2. Remove `.git` directory
-3. [Initialize a new public repository on GitHub](https://github.com/new) by following instructions from "create a new repository on the command line" section (appeared after pressing "Create repository" button).
+The code consists of 4 main parts, one for the camera, one for the stepper motor, one for the gyro sensor and one for the main code.
+As for the camera, the code is uploaded onto the camera by saving an open script.
+The camera is wired to the ESP32, the TX pin of the camera is connected to the RX pin of the ESP32.
+This allows the camera to transmit data on the colour of traffic signs detected while the ESP32 receives this data.
+As for the module for the stepper motor and gyro sensor, it creates different functions that are used in the main part of the code.